Neodymium magnet: New applications

-The greater strength of neodymium magnets has inspired new applications in areas where magnets were not used before, such as magnetic jewelry clasps, children's magnetic building sets (and other neodymium magnet toys) and as part of the closing mechanism of modern sport parachute equipment.
-They are the main metal in the formerly popular desk-toy magnets, "Buckyballs" and "Buckycubes", though some U.S. retailers have chosen not to sell them because of child-safety concerns, and they have been banned in Canada for the same reason.
+The great strength of neodymium magnets has inspired new applications in areas in which magnets were not previously used, such as magnetic jewelry clasps, foil insulation attachments, children's magnetic building sets and other neodymium magnet toys, and the closing mechanisms of sport parachute equipment.
+They are the main metal in the formerly popular desk-toy magnets, "Buckyballs" and "Buckycubes", though some U.S. retailers have chosen not to sell them because of child-safety concerns and they have been banned in Canada for the same reason.
+While a similar ban in the United States was lifted in 2016, the minimum age requirement advised by the CPSC is 14 and warning labels are required.

-The strength and magnetic field homogeneity on neodymium magnets has also opened new applications in the medical field with the introduction of open magnetic resonance imaging (MRI) scanners used to image the body in radiology departments as an alternative to superconducting magnets that use a coil of superconducting wire to produce the magnetic field.
+The strength and magnetic field homogeneity of neodymium magnets has also opened new applications in the medical field with the introduction of open magnetic resonance imaging (MRI) scanners used to image the body in radiology departments as an alternative to superconducting magnets that use a coil of superconducting wire to produce the magnetic field.

-Neodymium magnets are used as a surgically placed anti-reflux system which is a band of magnets surgically implanted around the lower esophageal sphincter to treat gastroesophageal reflux disease (GERD).
-They have also been implanted in the fingertips in order to provide sensory perception of magnetic fields, though this is an experimental procedure only popular among biohackers and grinders.
+Neodymium magnets are used as a surgically placed anti-reflux system, wherein a band of magnets is surgically implanted around the lower esophageal sphincter to treat gastroesophageal reflux disease (GERD).
+They have also been implanted in the fingertips in order to provide sensory perception of magnetic fields, though this is an experimental procedure popular only among biohackers and grinders.

+Neodymium is used as a magnetic crane, a device that lifts objects using magnetic force.
+These cranes lift ferrous materials such as steel plates, pipes, and scrap metal using the persistent magnetic field of the permanent magnets without requiring a continuous power supply.
+Magnetic cranes are used in scrap yards, shipyards, warehouses, and manufacturing plants.